Environment Texas Research & Policy Center

 Saving the Christmas Mountains: In September 2011, we won permanent protection for the Christmas Mountains of Big Bend when Land Commissioner Jerry Patterson agreed to transfer the mountains to the Texas State University system.
 This deal ensures that the Christmas Mountains will continue to be owned by and for the people of Texas and remain wild and protected forever.

-Environment Texas Research & Policy Center would like to thank Houston Endowment, the Cynthia and George Mitchell Foundation, the Energy Foundation, the Trull Foundation, Cowden Charitable Trust, and the Jacob & Terese Hershey Foundation for supporting our work in 2011.
+Environment Texas Research & Policy Center would like to thank Sierra Club Lone Star Chapter, Air Alliance Houston, Harold Simmons Foundation, Houston Endowment, Galveston Bay Foundation, The Cynthia & George Mitchell Foundation, Trull Foundation, Environmental Defense Fund, Jacob and Terese Hershey Foundation, Meadows Foundation Inc. and Public Citizen for supporting our work in Fiscal Year 2017.

 More Ways to Give